-- 17.2.1 The Director of Finance shall make arrangements for the administration of all existing funds held on trust and shall produce instructions covering every aspect of the financial management of the funds. - 17.2.2 The Director of Finance shall periodically review the funds in existence and shall make recommendations to the Board regarding the potential for rationalisation, within statutory guidelines.
+- 17.2.1 The Chief Finance Officer shall make arrangements for the administration of all existing funds held on trust and shall produce instructions covering every aspect of the financial management of the funds. - 17.2.2 The Chief Finance Officer shall periodically review the funds in existence and shall make recommendations to the Board regarding the potential for rationalisation, within statutory guidelines.